AlexDenisov/guard-calabash-ios/README.md

 ## Guard options

-	all_on_start - run all specs at first start, by default *true* device - iphone or ipad, by default *:iphone*
+	all_on_start - run all specs at first start, by default true device - iphone or ipad, by default :iphone project - project name, if not set, then gem will try to find it by *.xcodeproject expression sdk - ios4, ios5, by default :ios5 target - calabash target, by default $project-cal config - Debug/Release, by default Debug